sosuisen/git-documentdb/docs-api/git-documentdb.gitdocumentdb.getfatdocbacknumber.md

 ## Remarks

-- undefined if a specified document does not exist or a document is deleted.
+- undefined if a specified data does not exist or it is deleted.

 - JsonDoc if the file extension is '.json'.
 Be careful that JsonDoc may not have \_id property when an app other than GitDocumentDB creates it.